 It is absolutely fine if mothers prefer to room in with their babies.
 Hospitals should have supports in place to help them do so.
 But there also needs to be newborn nurseries, so that the many mothers who need to recuperate from pregnancy, labor, and delivery can do so in a safe and respectful manner.

 In order to combat the rise in infant falls, head injuries, and postpartum depression, women need to feel comfortable asking for what they need while they are recuperating from pregnancy, labor, and delivery.
 They need to be listened to, cared for, and respected.
-The lives and health of both mothers and babies depends on it.
+The lives and health of both mothers and babies depend on it.

-Stacy Cervenka is journalist for the U.S. New and World Report.
+Stacy Cervenka is a journalist for the U.S. News and World Report.
 She has worked in the field of public policy since 2006.
 She has served as a legislative assistant to former U.S. Senator Sam Brownback, a government program analyst at the California Department of Rehabilitation, and as the executive officer for the California State Rehabilitation Council.
 She has worked primarily on issues surrounding disability employment policy, disability rights, adoption and foster care, juvenile justice, child protection, labor and transportation.
-Stacy is currently a full-time mom, while working part-time from home as the grant administrator for the Nebraska Commission for the Blind.
+Stacy is currently a full-time mom while working part-time from home as the grant administrator for the Nebraska Commission for the Blind.
 She also serves as the Chair of the National Federation of the Blind’s Blind Parents Group and sits on her local public transportation agency’s advisory board.
 She is currently developing an online travel and tourism forum specifically for people who are blind called the Blind Travelers Network.
 She lives in Lincoln, Nebraska with her husband Greg and children Leo and Josephine.